'This royal throne of kings, this sceptr'd isle,

 On the left flank of the map lies the mythical west, where ancient kings still roam the twilight mists and castles perch on promontories, telling of yore.
 Saints stir the dust of medieval churches and, if you are very still, you may catch the sprites' chorus in forest streams.
 The watered mountains and meadows are shamrock green and exuberant tides flay the shores with glistening spume.
 Rock pools silently teem with micro worlds.
 Like layered torte, the granite striations are imaged on the pages of Charles Kingsley stories, and sea-birds breed in the sky-scraping crevices.
 There are bays and sequestered coves in places along the whole length of the coast where the water is as turquoise as the Aegean and where the violet rhodora blooms well before spring.
 The vast blue yonder is all ocean, beguiling the curious and the fugitive to discover new worlds.

 The side to the east harbours well-glazed wool churches, big as small cathedrals, where the open light breaks over their altars with a pride in prosperity that founded the nation's wealth and gave its Lord Chancellor somewhere to rest his frame in the Upper House.
 Orchards and weatherboards give way to busy docks and august monuments, rolling pastures and Fens drained by Huguenots who brought their farming, weaving, silversmithing and legal skills.
 From the air, the earth intersected by glittering watercourses, looks a bit like cloisonné work.
 The coast lies open to commerce with Scandinavia and the Low Countries under clouds tagging towards the Urals and back.
-The North Sea is fickle and blue is an illusion of clear weather imposed on waves of industrial taupe.
+The North Sea is fickle and blue, an illusory transfer of clear skies on waves of industrial taupe.

 And, as I stand on the Isle of Wight and face a ghostly meridian that becomes the Pennine backbone of the country, I think about those ancestors who thought it was worth defending and wonder where exactly it was that John Cornelius Pitt was engulfed by eternity.